 - ✅ Accurate Power Control: With Power LUT, achieves predictable power output matching the desired level

-- ✅ Regulatory Compliant: Keeps grid balanced (no DC component) when properly implemented
+- ✅ Regulatory Compliant: Keeps grid balanced (no DC component) when properly implemented under harmonic regulations

 - ✅ Widely Used: Standard method in commercial dimmers and variable speed drives